Medium

 Disability-Related Legislation in North Dakota

 North Dakota’s Legislative Assembly meets for 80 days in odd-numbered years.
+The 70th Legislative Assembly will convene in January 2027.
 P&A tracks and monitors disability-related legislation during each legislative session.
-For more information on disability-related legislation in North Dakota view P&A’s 2023 Bill Grid.
-The 69th Legislative Assembly convenes on Tuesday, January 7, 2025.
+For information on disability-related legislation during ND’s most recent Legislative Session view P&A’s 2025 Bill Grid

 Legislative Working Groups

-Legislative Working Groups are hosted virtually and in-person each week during the legislative session and as needed during the interim.
-See upcoming events.
+• Legislative Working Groups are hosted virtually and in-person each week during the legislative session and as needed during the interim.
+See upcoming events for more information.

 State Resources